 Monitoring well construction logs are included in Appendix #10 of this SMP.
+Monitoring well decommissioning logs are included in Appendix 16 of this SMP.

 If bio-fouling or silt accumulation occurs in the on-site and/or off-site monitoring wells, the wells will be physically agitated/surged and redeveloped.
-Additionally, monitoring wells will be properly decommissioned and replaced, if an event renders the wells unusable.
+Additionally, monitoring wells will be properly decommissioned and replaced if an event renders the wells unusable.